 Cats are not “smart.”
 Their brains are not sophisticated enough to understand that you’re trying to catch them to spay or neuter them.
 But they may be wary of the presence of new equipment in their environment or be reluctant to enter a confined space like a trap.
 In these situations, there are several options.
 A TruCatch FatCat 30FCD trap is both wider and taller than a standard trap.
 FatCat traps are great for trapping big-headed tom cats, injured cats and very pregnant cats.
-In Chicago, Tree House Humane Society has FatCat traps for lending.
+In Chicago, Cats in Action and Tree House Humane Society have FatCat traps for lending.

 Trap conditioning is a very effective method of gradually conditioning cats to eat inside of a humane trap.
 Begin by placing the trap where you normally feed cats and tie the doors open with a string or bungee cord so it doesn’t accidentally trip.
 Place food in front of the trap, but not inside.
 Cats will get used to seeing the trap and it will become part of their environment.
 Slowly move food into the trap a few inches each day.

 Go at the cats’ pace.
 If cats won’t eat the food, back it out a bit until they do, then start again to keep moving the food further into the trap.
 Once the food is all the way in the back behind the trip plate and cats are eating inside the trap regularly, remove the string/bungee cord and set the trap.
 Several traps are usually needed with larger colonies, to spread out food so cats don’t fight over it.
 Multiple traps will also increase trapping success and enable you to better make clinic appointments.
 Trap conditioning is a very successful methodology.
 It only fails when people aren’t disciplined enough to stick with it, or when people feed outside of the trap.